 Taxi in Vancouver

-As of right now, Vancouver does not have Uber or Lyft but it is coming soon.
+As of right now, Vancouver does not have Uber or Lyft, but it is coming soon.
 So one of the best ways to get around Vancouver is the ole reliable way of taking a taxi.
 We took taxis countless times to get around the city when we needed the fastest mode of transportation.
-However, sometimes it was difficult to find taxis at certain times and parts of the city.
+However, sometimes it wasn’t easy to find taxis at certain times and in parts of the city.

 Vancouver Itinerary Day 1

-For your first day in Vancouver, you want to get your feet wet.
 As briefly stated before, Vancouver is known for its beautiful outdoor adventures and craft breweries.
-So after you land in the morning and check into your hotel, I recommend enjoying the outdoors and some local craft beer.
+So your first day is all about enjoying the great outdoors and some local craft beer.